 I look around at the populace and I see people who believe they’re making complex decisions about what it is they wear, for example, the suits, the glasses, the shirts, the hand bags, the socks, the whatever.
 We make these decisions about who we think we are and what we think we are as part of the conditioning we receive in a consumer society.
 It reduces our ability to think and act for ourselves.
 Decisions are basically automatic, even predictable, depending on the times and current societal trends in the area of consideration.

 The probable influence is that so many important factors are much more different now than how they’ve ever been before in mankind’s history.
 We have seen world population shoot up exponentially in just the last couple hundred years with greatly many more people living on Earth now.
-Our huge advancements in technology have given us the huge ability to harvest and harness our global environments and reap planetary resources more than ever.
-We’ve developed a vast socio-economic engine that allows for mass production of millions of different things beyond scales ever seen before.
+Our huge advancements in technology have given us the incredible ability to harvest and harness our global environments and reap planetary resources more ---- and more easily than ever.
+We’ve developed a vast political-socio-economic engine that allows for mass production of millions of different things beyond scales ever seen before.
 There are now huge companies and corporations spanning many countries at once, conducting their business with huge swaths of population everywhere.
 World governments, no matter their slant, are now very much more amenable to allowing outside influences into their countries than they were in past stances when being more nationalistic or protectionist was far more common.
 (Governments are becoming mostly consumer engine administrators).
 Products made in China, for example, can be purchased in just about every single country on the planet.
 There is the ability now of worldwide shipment of goods and materials using a very efficient, powerful transportation network system in relatively short times and at minimal cost. (i.e. Bananas available everywhere on Earth, anytime of year).
 There’s even quick shuttling of people from any point on Earth to any other point on Earth with virtual ease (if you can afford the flight).

 The underlying workings of all this is consumerism.
 Everyone, it seems, is preoccupied with getting things, having things and upgrading their condition on Earth.
 Consumerism is an ideology that the entire world now embraces and agrees strongly with.